LevyMedinaII/t-rex-js/README.md

 ```
 This command is currently available only in the root directory of the project.

+### config.json
+This file contains all of the editable system defaults supported by t-rex.

 ### Adding a resource
 ```
 t-rex add
 ```
-The `add` command creates a `socket.io` enabled resource.
-Command currently available only in the root directory of the project.
-(To be improved)
+The `add` command creates the ff:
+- A resource located in the `/resources/<resource_name>` folder containing a dummy model for the resource
+- A react component in `/client/src/components` which displays all instances of the model associated with the resource

+NOTE: If there is no valid `db_url` in `config.json`, running your application after adding a resource causes the Express server to crash.

 ## Future Developments